History of Los Angeles: Secularization of the missions

 Upon arriving in Los Angeles in 1831, Jean-Louis Vignes bought 104 acre of land located between the original Pueblo and the banks of the Los Angeles River.
 He planted a vineyard and prepared to make wine.
 He named his property El Aliso after the centuries-old tree found near the entrance.
 The grapes available at the time, of the Mission variety, were brought to Alta California by the Franciscan Brothers at the end of the 18th century.
 They grew well and yielded large quantities of wine, but Jean-Louis Vignes was not satisfied with the results.
-Therefore, he decided to import better vines from Bordeaux: Cabernet Sauvignon, Cabernet Franc, and Sauvignon blanc.

 In 1840, Jean-Louis Vignes made the first recorded shipment of California wine.
 The Los Angeles market was too small for his production, and he loaded a shipment on the Monsoon, bound for Northern California.
 By 1842, he made regular shipments to Santa Barbara, Monterey and San Francisco.
 By 1849, El Aliso, was the most extensive vineyard in California.
 Vignes owned over 40,000 vines and produced 150,000 bottles, or 1,000 barrels, per year.

 In 1836, the Indian village of Yaanga was relocated near the future corner of Commercial and Alameda Streets.
 In 1845, it was relocated again to present-day Boyle Heights.
 With the coming of the U.S. citizens, disease took a great toll among Indians.
 Self-employed Indians were not allowed to sleep over in the city.
 They faced increasing competition for jobs as more Mexicans moved into the area and took over the labor force.
 Those who loitered or were drunk or unemployed were arrested and auctioned off as laborers to those who paid their fines.
 They were often paid for work with liquor, which only increased their problems.

-Invasion by United States
+U.S. Conquest of California

-In May 1846, the Mexican–American War started.
+In May 1846, the Mexican–American War started, soon leading to the American conquest of California.
 Because of Mexico's inability to defend its northern territories, California was exposed to invasion.
 On August 13, 1846, Commodore Robert F. Stockton, accompanied by John C. Frémont, seized the town; Governor Pico had fled to Mexico.
 From Stockton and Frémont until late 1849, all of California had a military governor.
 After three weeks of occupation, Stockton left, leaving Lieutenant Archibald H. Gillespie in charge.
 Subsequent dissatisfaction with Gillespie and his troops led to an uprising.

 A force of 300 locals drove the Americans out, ending the first phase of the Battle of Los Angeles.
 Further small skirmishes took place.
 Stockton regrouped in San Diego and marched north with six hundred troops while Frémont marched south from Monterey with 400 troops.
 After a few skirmishes outside the city, the two forces entered Los Angeles, this time without bloodshed.
-Andrés Pico was in charge; he signed the so-called Treaty of Cahuenga (it was not a treaty) on 13 January 1847, ending the California phase of the Mexican–American War.
+Andrés Pico was in charge; he signed the Treaty of Cahuenga, also known as the Capitulation of Cahuenga, on 13 January 1847, ending the California phase of the Mexican–American War.
 The Treaty of Guadalupe Hidalgo, signed on 2 February 1848, ended the war and ceded California to the U.S.